A bit of history

 Editorial director Alana Wilcox is responsible for acquisitons and editing, as well as overseeing day-to-day operations.
 She is the author of A Grammar of Endings (The Mercury Press, 2000).

 Sales and inventory manager Taylor Berry coordinates sales and distribution efforts, takes care of day-to-day money matters and keeps our squirrelly warehouse organized (an ongoing endeavour).

 Digital assistant Norman Nehmetallah is from Windsor, Ontario.
-He updates our website, coordinates shipping and helps out with administrative tasks around the office.
-Norman has worked in books, tacos, gambling and radio.
+He updates our website, coordinates production schedules and helps keep the cogs turning.
+Norman has worked in video rental, tacos, gambling, radio and books.

 Designer Rick/Simon has been with Coach House Press/Printing, off and on, since 1967.
 He is an associate with a few art collectives, creating video and print design with VideoCabaret; costume design, percussion and stilt dancing with Shadowland on the Toronto Islands; and production design and performance with Caliloo Company in Trinidad & Tobago and Art Acts in Cleveland, Ohio.

 Publishing Assistant Kate Barss is originally from Halifax.
 She has previously worked in book sales, literary launch and festival planning and managing a medical journal.
 In her spare time she enjoys eating roti and hanging out with her cat.